Part 1 of 2

 After reading the signs and evaluating your current system, do you have a dinosaur?
 If you answered yes, you’re not alone.
 A client had built their own WMS and it was incredibly time consuming to maintain and support.
 They had 60 people on staff to manage this highly customized system.
 We helped the company replace their system with an off-the-shelf WMS and they were able to reduce the IT staff assigned to the WMS to ten people.
 Since the software was off-the-shelf rather than a highly customized solution, they could leverage an outside organization for support to fill in the gaps.

 We can help you fill in the gaps too.
-Stay tuned for part two of this series, “Your Legacy System is a Dinosaur!”
+Check out part two of this series, “Your Legacy System is a Dinosaur!”